ElkeDeZitter/Xtrapol8/README.md

 ## New in version 1.2.0
 * Untreated extrapolated electron density maps ("keep_no_fill") are now automatically added to the output, allowing easy comparison of negative_and_missing strategies.
-* Resolution boundaries for scaling can be specified <br />
+* Resolution boundaries for scaling can be specified.

 See release notes and manual for more info and other new features.

 <!-- GETTING STARTED -->